ess-pee/university_projects/README.md

 # Shaurya's University Projects

 #### This repository contains most projects I had developed while in University, all of these projects were designed, written and operated by me.
 Notably it is missing code from a burglar alarm system furnished with facial recognition, an e-commerce website, and the automatic anaesthesia delivery controller.
+The code for all of the three is lost at the moment.

-#### Languages used:
+#### I have experience programming in the following languages as reflected in the projects:
 - Python
 - Matlab
 - C++